 We are currently unable to accept new members due to the social distancing requirements recommended by the government as a result of the COVID-19 pandemic.
-We continue to monitor guidance from both the goverment and the NSRA, as and when the guidance changes we will post further details here.
+We continue to monitor guidance from both the goverment and the NSRA, as and when the guidance changes, we will post further details here.

 If you have an interest in target rifle shooting of almost any description or are wishing to start in the sport, then Colchester Rifle Club looks forward to hearing from you.

-Membership is open to individuals from the age of 9 upwards.
 Applicants under the age of 18 will require the approval of a parent or guardian

 Becoming a member of the club is a two-stage process

 Please see below for further information, or email

 for more details.

 Home Office guidelines stipulate that new club members must serve a probationary period before they can be considered for full membership.
 The probationary period at Colchester Rifle Club is 6 months.